 Missouri businesses, local governments, and real estate, public finance and economic development professionals should be aware of a number of provisions related to economic development in legislation enacted during the 2017 regular legislative session of the Missouri General Assembly.

 Blitz, Bardgett & Deutsch, LC is pleased to announce the opening of its newest office in Columbia, Missouri.
 The Columbia Office is located at 414 E. Broadway, Suite 100, Columbia, MO 65201.
 The Columbia office, along with current offices in St. Louis and Jefferson City, will enable the firm to better serve clients throughout Missouri and […]

 Beginning in 2017, new tax incentives are available for manufacturers or distributors of manufactured goods shipped through Missouri ports.
 Senate Bill 861 (2016) enacted three new tax deductions for companies transporting cargo through water ports and airports in Missouri.
 See Sections 143.2100-.2115, RSMo.
 The Missouri Department of Economic Development (DED) and the Missouri Department of Revenue (DOR) are charged with jointly administering the new tax deductions.
 Taxpayers and tax professionals should be aware of these deductions and take steps to determine their eligibility for the 2017 tax year.

-BB&D is pleased to announce that Christopher R. (“Chris”) Pieper of Columbia, Missouri, has been named the newest member of the firm.
-Chris returns to private practice following service at the highest levels of state government, including directing the Missouri Department of Economic Development and serving as Chief of Staff to the Governor.
-Chris’ practice […]
+St. Louis-based business & civil litigation law firm BB&D is pleased to announce that Christopher R. (“Chris”) Pieper of Columbia, Missouri, has been named the newest member of the firm.
+Chris returns to private practice following service at the highest levels of state government, including directing the Missouri Department of Economic Development and serving as […]